FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = 4.15 Series =
 *Released: 6th January, 2016*

-* **(v.0)**  ADDED:			New and updated Firewall rules as well as a new 'Agressive' option that looks for additional request data.
+* **(v.0)**  ADDED:			New and updated Firewall rules as well as a new 'Aggressive' option that looks for additional request data.
 Disabled by default, but may cause an increase in false positives.
 * **(v.0)**  CHANGED:		Improved and optimized Firewall processing.
 * **(v.0)**  FIXED:			[Issue](https://github.com/FernleafSystems/wp-simple-firewall/issues/3) where automatic update notification emails are sent out without any update notices (probably due to failed updates).
 * **(v.0)**  FIXED:			Small conflict with WP Login Rename and other security plugins.